orsenthil/senthil.learntosolveit.com-deploy/posts/2006/11/10/mahatma-gandhis-letters-to-adolf-hitler.md

 To quote from the article itself:

 > It is not certain that this would have worked, but then Gandhism is not synonymous with effectiveness.
-Gandhi’s methods were successful in dissuading the British from holding on to India, not in dissuading the Muslim League from partitioning India.
-From that angle, it simply remains an open question, an untried experiment, whether the Gandhian approach could have succeeded in preventing World War 2.
+Gandhi's methods were successful in dissuading the British from holding on to India, not in dissuading the {{% wikipedia article="All-India Muslim League" text="Muslim League" %}} from partitioning India.
+From that angle, it simply remains an open question, an untried experiment, whether the Gandhian approach could have succeeded in preventing {{% wikipedia article="World War II" %}}.
 By contrast, there simply cannot be two opinions on whether that approach of non-violent dissuasion would have been Gandhian.
 The Mahatma would not have been the Mahatma if he had preferred any other method.
 Our judgment of his letters to Hitler must be the same as our judgment of